NeoMatrix14241/VisionLane/README.md

     ```

    - The output will be in the `dist_nuitka` directory.
-   - By default, this uses "onedir" mode (a folder with all dependencies).
+   - By default, this uses "standalone" mode (a folder with all dependencies).

 ### Build with PyInstaller (Alternative)